Flash memory: Floating-gate MOSFET

 In flash memory, each memory cell resembles a standard metal–oxide–semiconductor field-effect transistor (MOSFET) except that the transistor has two gates instead of one.
 The cells can be seen as an electrical switch in which current flows between two terminals (source and drain) and is controlled by a floating gate (FG) and a control gate (CG).
-The CG is similar to the gate in other MOS transistors, but below this, there is the FG insulated all around by an oxide layer.
+The CG is similar to the gate in other MOS transistors, but below this is the FG, which is insulated all around by an oxide layer.
 The FG is interposed between the CG and the MOSFET channel.
 Because the FG is electrically isolated by its insulating layer, electrons placed on it are trapped.
-When the FG is charged with electrons, this charge screens the electric field from the CG, thus, increasing the threshold voltage (VT) of the cell.
+When the FG is charged with electrons, this charge screens the electric field from the CG, thus increasing the threshold voltage (VT) of the cell.
 This means that the VT of the cell can be changed between the uncharged FG threshold voltage (VT1) and the higher charged FG threshold voltage (VT2) by changing the FG charge.
 In order to read a value from the cell, an intermediate voltage (VI) between VT1 and VT2 is applied to the CG.
 If the channel conducts at VI, the FG must be uncharged (if it were charged, there would not be conduction because VI is less than VT2).
 If the channel does not conduct at the VI, it indicates that the FG is charged.
 The binary value of the cell is sensed by determining whether there is current flowing through the transistor when VI is asserted on the CG.
 In a multi-level cell device, which stores more than one bit per cell, the amount of current flow is sensed (rather than simply its presence or absence), in order to determine more precisely the level of charge on the FG.